intrinsical/intrinsical.github.io/_posts/2017-02-21-admiralty-math.md

 ---
 layout: post
-title: Notes on critical rating and critical chance
+title: Admiralty critical chance
 category: sto-aso
 comments: true
-description: An examination of critical rating and critical chance in the Admiralty system.
+description: An examination of critical chance and how to calculate it.
 tags:
     - sto-aso
 ---